-6.4.1 - Institutional strategies for mobilisation of funds and the optimal utilisation of resources and Planning Monitoring Board and is approved by the Board of Management.
+6.4.1 - Institutional strategies for mobilisation of funds and the optimal utilisation of resources

+Budget planning starts at the School level wherein the requirements for research, infrastructure, other nonrecurring expenditures, salary, honorariums contingency expenses, etc. are accounted for; along with the Income (mainly Fees).
+The budget is presented to the Finance Committee (which is constituted as per the UGC Regulations), and Planning Monitoring Board and is approved by the Board of Management.
 Approved budgets are entered in SAP (our ERP).
 Further, in SAP, we have separate modules for Income (Students' Lifecycle), for Expenses (Materials Management) which are integrated with Finance Module.
 The University has adopted all net banking modes for receipt of fees and payment of salaries and vendor invoices.
 This provides real-time information about resource availability vs budgets.
 The Finance Committee meets thrice a year.
 In all its meetings it monitors the use of Financial resources and institutional performance on financial targets.